-Peru has entered into a multilateral tax treaty with the other members of the Andean Community (Bolivia, Colombia and Ecuador) which calls for an exclusive taxation at source and bilateral tax treaties with Brazil, Canada, Chile, South Korea, Mexico, Portugal, Switzerland and Japan.
+Peru has entered into a multilateral tax treaty with the other members of the Pacific Alliance and the Andean Community (Bolivia, Colombia and Ecuador) which calls for an exclusive taxation at source and bilateral tax treaties with Brazil, Canada, Chile, South Korea, Mexico, Portugal, Switzerland and Japan.

 The principal purpose of this still reduced income tax treaty network is to prevent taxes from interfering with the free flow of international trade and investment by mitigating international double taxation with respect to certain income items.
 This, however, is not a static list.
-Some existing tax treaties are being renegotiated and others are in various stages of negotiation with countries such as Spain and the UK.
+Some existing tax treaties are being renegotiated and others are in various stages of negotiation with countries such as Spain, China, France and the United Kingdom.